SantoshCode/santoshcode/README.md

 ### Hi there, This is Santosh Subedi - AKA SantoshCode

 ## I'm a ✨Full Stack Developer✨
-- 🔭 I’m currently working as a Full Stack Developer at Buregon
+- 🔭 I’m currently working as a Full Stack Developer at Buregon.
-- 🌱 I’m currently learning on how to improve performance at backend as app grows
+- 🌱 I’m currently learning on how to improve performance at backend as app grows.
 - ⚡ Fun fact: I love to watch thriller movies/series!

 ### Connect with me: